Program Details

 • designing and implementing therapeutic intervention

-• crisis intervention and safety planning with children, youth and their families
+• crisis intervention and safety planning with children, adolescents and their families

 • developing therapeutic relationships within challenging contexts